How do Google Definitions appear at the top of search results?

 - One version of this method would look for terms like “glossary,” “definitions,” or “dictionary” in the titles of Web pages.

-Possible methods used to parse apart documents, identify headwords, and/or return definitions:
+Possible methods used to parse documents, identify headwords, and/or return Google Definitions:

 The application tells us that “definition containing documents” may be organized with “headwords.”
-A headword is a word or phrase that can be identified in some manner as separate from the definition for that word.
-In our examples above, HTML and punctuation is being used to distinguish words and their definitions.
+A headword is a word or phrase that can be identified in some manner to separate from the definition for that word.
+In our examples above, HTML and punctuation are being used to distinguish words and their definitions.

-Here are some examples from the patent application:
+Here are some examples from the Google definitions patent application:

 1. Use of html definition tags: